How To Take A TCM Approach to Palliative Care

-People with cancer will likely experience symptoms of varying prevalence and severity.
-Usually, it relates to the types and stages of cancer and treatment options prescribed by an oncologist.
-In addition, comorbidities can also have a direct effect on symptom intensity.
-It’s also worth noting that people with cancer often present with more than one symptom at any given time.
+People with cancer and other serious health conditions will likely experience symptoms of varying prevalence and severity.
+Usually, it relates to the types and stages of the disease and treatment options prescribed by their doctor.

-A few common signs and symptoms of cancer are:
+A few common signs and symptoms of chronic illnesses that palliative care can help with are:

 - Night sweats